kimchi-project/kimchi/docs/API.md

 * **GET**: Retrieve description of a Storage Server
     * host: IP or host name of storage server
+    * port: port of storage server, only for "iscsi"

 ### Collection: Storage Targets